phalcon-orphanage/docs/en/reference/unit-testing.rst

       }
   }

 It's always a good idea to seperate your Unit tests in namespaces.
-For this test we will create the namesace 'Test'.
+For this test we will create the namespace 'Test'.
 So create a file called \tests\Test\UnitTest.php:

 .. code-block:: php